NUBIC/ncs_navigator_core/README.md

-NCS Navigator Core
+NCS Navigator Cases (formerly known as NCS Navigator Core)
 ==================

-NCS Navigator Core (Core) manages participant activity and records interactions between Study Center personnel and participants.
+NCS Navigator Cases (formerly NCS Navigator Core) manages participant activity and records interactions between Study Center personnel and participants.
 It can be used as a way to administer instruments to a participant for any event in the participant cycle.
 Also it is used to synchronize data between the NCS Navigator Offline [field]][] application and the NCS Navigator Core application.

-Core extensively uses Patient Study Calendar [PSC][] to not only determine the participant schedule but also to inform Core of the structure of the National Children's Study [NCS][].
+Cases extensively uses Patient Study Calendar [PSC][] to not only determine the participant schedule but also to inform Cases of the structure of the National Children's Study [NCS][].

 The data schema is based on the Master Data Element Specification (MDES)